christiankozalla/stock-trend-strategy/README.md

 Part 2: React Frontend in `./frontend`

-- Displays chart and signals with data from Deno Server
+- Displays chart and signals with data served by FastAPI.

 ## Develop